laravel/lumen-docs/events.md

 #### Closure Listeners

 You can even listen to events without creating a separate handler class at all.
-For example, in the `boot` method of your `EventServiceProvider`, you could do the following:
+For example, in the `register` method of a [service provider](/docs/providers), you could do the following:

 	Event::listen('App\Events\PodcastWasPurchased', function($event) {
 		// Handle the event...